sandeepsinghmails/Competitive-Programming/README.md

-This repo contains solutions to Algorithm Problems In C++
+This repo contains solutions to Algorithm Problems In Python & C++